jayant-yadav/sdl2-hackathon/README.md

 unless you want other groups to also be able to see your code during the event.

 After the above, you are ready to proceed working on the two tasks of the event (see below)!
+At the bottom of the page we list the various packages that are needed if you want to run code locally on your laptop.

 For both tasks, you will have access to plenty of pre-written code, and even pretrained models, so that you already get a baseline to which to compare your own ideas.